ISACA New York Metropolitan Chapter Bylaws

 Section 1.
 Bylaws Amendment Process

-The Chapter Board shall conduct at least an annual comparison of the Chapter practices to the Bylaws.
+The Bylaws Committee shall conduct at least an annual comparison of the Chapter practices to the Bylaws.
+The Bylaws Committee shall send proposed changes to the Chapter Board for review.
+The Bylaws Committee shall submit proposed changes to the Chapter Board for final approval.
 The Chapter Board must ensure the compliance of the Bylaws with the Association’s Bylaws and applicable laws and regulations.

 Section 2.
 Approval of Bylaws Changes